irrfannazir/exdson-base-works/README.md

 ## Features
 1. To activate interactive mode.
-Comment the 4th line of dependencies.h.
+Remove the comment of (#define READ_FROM_INPUT) in dependencies.h.
 2. To update the compiler with new syntax format.
 Run
 ```sh
 ./update.bat